eclipse/milo/README.md

 ### Releases

-Releases are published to Maven Central.
+Releases are published to Maven Central and snapshots to Sonatype.

 #### OPC UA Client SDK